linkuha/test-golang-rest-orders-api/README.md

 Or you can import to Postman generated [OpenAPI 2.0 config](./docs/swagger.json) and check & execute allowed requests.

+Register with /auth/sign-up, login with /auth/sign-in and use received token for other requests: set up Authorize value: `Bearer <token>`

 You can run **unit tests** with helping Makefile command: `make api-test`